apeskinian/p2_dac/README.md

 ### Future Features
   - I would like to add the ability to save players scores to a scoreboard page that keeps the information so that players can see how they perform against other people.
   - The quiz function would be the same no matter what topic so adding more themes would be good and the homepage can give you the option for what theme of quiz to choose too.
-The homepage would have it's own styling but each quiz would have specific style relevant to the theme.
+The homepage would have its own styling but each quiz would have specific style relevant to the theme.

 ## Tools & Technologies Used